 Chances of Humiliation Too Great

 I’ve always struggled with canapés.
-Not just because sometimes, at the very last second, I stumble and say ‘canopy’, though that is somewhat grating.
-More because they feel unnecessary or hyped up, a bit like a bow tie when a normal one would do.
-Also, they seem to come around at parties just at the point when you should be having a main, because you’re already three champagnes in.
-Let’s be clear, that’s the exact moment when your hunger outweighs your sense of etiquette.
-Basically, the chances of you dashing to different parts of the room in order to be served three times in the same round increase by 83% – true story.
-Not to mention managing an unwieldy stack of mixed food medium that is too large for one bite and too perilous for two.
+For one, I often stumble on the word at the last minute and say ‘canopy’, which is grating.
+Secondly, those little bites often feel unnecessary or hyped up, a bit like a bow tie when a normal one would do.
+Thirdly, they seem to come around at parties just when you should be having your main course, because you’re already three champagnes in.
+Let’s be clear, that’s the exact moment your hunger outweighs your sense of etiquette.
+Statistically, the chances of you dashing to different parts of the room in order to be served three times in the same round increase by 83% – true story.
+Finally, it lacks common sense to attempt to manage an unwieldy stack of mixed food medium that is clearly too large for one bite and too perilous for two.

-We recently attended a swanky 40th, featuring these stunning little Japanese creations; brightly coloured, architecturally designed with impossible angles and contrasts, all in a delicate rice paper cup.
-I watched as my utterly gorgeous and elegant friend wandered over to pick one up.
-She’s a bright girl, I could see she had some internal debate, but against all odds she grabbed the bull by the horns, going as far as the all-or-nothing-one-bite-approach.
-After about 30 seconds, I could tell something was amiss.
+We recently attended a swanky 40th, featuring these stunning little Japanese creations; brightly coloured, architecturally conceived with impossible angles and contrasts, all in a delicate rice paper cup.
+I watched as my gorgeous, elegant friend wandered over to pick one up.
+She’s a bright girl, I observed her internal debate, but she grabbed the bull by the horns, boldly taking the all-or-nothing ‘one bite approach’.
+After 30 seconds or so, I could tell something was amiss.
 The mouthful just didn’t seem to be getting any smaller, and a strange transformation was taking place.
 This beautiful woman was beginning to closely resemble a pug chewing on a wasp.
-I took pity, and handed her a paper napkin, which she used to extract the masticated morsel.
-Taking a closer look, the problem was immediately apparent.
-The delicate rice paper was in fact, inedible bamboo.
-For some reason, I found this a lot funnier than she did, but schadenfreude aside, it illustrates my point beautifully.
-There’s a reason cutlery and plates were invented, let’s use them.
-Even better on a hearty roast that won’t cost you an arm and a leg, is low fat, and perfectly matches our Potato Dauphinoise recipe.
-Great gravy too.
+Taking pity, I handed her a paper napkin, which she used to extract the mangled morsel.
+On closer inspection, the problem was immediately apparent – the casing wasn’t rice paper, but a fine bamboo cup.
+For some reason, I found this a lot funnier than she did.

 TOPSIDE ROAST WITH PEPPERCORN GRAVY